michaelrsweet/mxml/README.md

 Mini-XML doesn't do validation or other types of processing on the data based upon schema files or other sources of definition information.

+> Note: Version 3.0 hides the definition of the `mxml_node_t` structure,
+> requiring the use of the various accessor functions that were introduced in
+> version 2.0.

 ## Building Mini-XML